JonathanGrossman/mongodb_basics/02_mongodb_node.md

 }
 ```

 Another field available in the result is the `ops` field, which is the inserted document.
-In the result objects, you should see for both insertOne and insertMany an ops field.
-If instead of console logging the result or insertedIds like above, you instead console log the result's ops, then the console prints an array of documents.
+In the result objects, you should see for both `insertOne()` and `insertMany()` an `ops` field.
+If instead of console logging the result or `insertedIds` like above, you instead console log the result's `ops` field, then the console prints an array of documents.
 Notice that the printed documents are the same as what you inserted except the inserted copies have an `_id` field, whereas the object in your code doesn't.
 That's because MongoDB insererted the `_id` for you.

 ```node
 console.log("one id-->", newUserDB.ops);